thevahidal/soul/docs/api-examples.md

 ## Setup Environment

-To follow the below examples run Soul with `sample.db` provided in `examples/` directory:
+To follow the below examples we need to download a sample database and also install Soul CLI.

 ### Download Sample Database